|

 D.L.
 I have had my second Dan for about ten years, so I do want to attempt a grading in the very near future.
 But it's a bit of a problem.
 In Sweden there are only 2 gradings per year, and time is the factor here.

 I find it very hard to make the time to train for the third Dan grading.
 You know, in Kyokushin third Dan is the highest technical level, which means I have to know all my kata's inside out.
-Re test all techniques, and there is a 50 man kumite (Fighting), so you have to be in really great shape, not just movie shape… It's not just looking good.
+Re test all techniques, and there is a 50 man kumite (Fighting), so you have to be in really great shape, not just movie shape

 It's a whole different ball game, so I am trying to find about 2 months to train for it, where I don't have to go to L.A. for business.
 This is what I am trying to plan right now.